libvips/libvips/install.md

 	$ ./autogen.sh
 	$ make
 	$ sudo make install

+And perhaps also:

 	$ sudo ldconfig

 ## Dependencies

-libvips has to have `glib2.0-dev`.
+libvips has to have `glib2.0-dev` and `expat`.
 Other dependencies are optional, see below.

 ## Optional dependencies